ncatlab/nlab-content/pages/6/3/0/0/36/content.md

 * A _small category_ is a category internal to $Sets$.

-* Historically, the motivating exmaple for was (apparently) the notion of [[Lie groupoids]]: groupoids internal to the category of manifolds.
+* Historically, the motivating exmaple for was (apparently) the notion of [[Lie groupoid]]s: groupoids internal to the category of manifolds.

 #Literature#